-Taupō based duo False Heights have been writing infectious pop bops since they accidentally started jamming together in 2016.
+Taupō based duo False Heights have been writing infectious pop bops since 2016.
 United by a mutual love for storytelling and their eclectic tastes in music, April Pirie (vocals/keys) and Ashley Pirie (drums/guitars/vocals) display an uncanny chemistry, co creating an adventurous sound and delivering high energy performances.

 Deriving their name from a T-shirt slogan and the suburb they lived in at the time, False Heights, came about because of an old inside joke that they were the ‘typical’ local musicians living in a low rent house on a high rent street.
 Influenced by an array of artists, (Jimmy Eat World, The Cranberries, Taylor Swift, Bring Me The Horizon, Sigrid, Blink 182, Lorde, and the list goes on...), the duos upcoming EP due for release in Spring 2021, boasts elements of punk, reggae, rock and a huge helping of pure unapologetic ‘mainstream’ pop.

 The duo first gained attention in 2018 with their debut EP ‘No?
 Who…?’ which shot to the top of the official NZ heatseekers chart the first week of it’s release.
 A hit with critics and fans alike, the six track EP served as a perfect introduction to this promising young duo.
 They spent the ensuing years performing around New Zealand while continuing to add new flourishes to their style.

 False Heights newest music marks a major artistic leap, retaining all the charm of their early releases while boldly exploring new sonic territory.
 With a steady stream of new releases expected in 2021 and beyond, False Heights is ready to win the hearts of audiences everywhere - bringing their uplifting sound to a world sorely in need of optimism.